New Year Career Check in

 We deal with a lot of very career-focused people, so this is a reminder that a career alone cannot sustain you.
 Find balance, find other things that can bring meaning and joy; volunteering, friends & loved ones, hobbies or helping people.
 When you focus on others, success tends to circle back to you.

 A motivated person with a plan and the willingness to do the work can accomplish great things.
 Pace yourself, a little bit of work, each day can add up to a lot over time.
+Think small, just get 1% better at something over and over and over.
 Good things come to those who dare to achieve (and do the work).

 PS, we have a great book recommendation for you. ( Atomic Habits) It is an amazing book to help start new and stick to your intentions for the New Year.